CamelCaseCam/protein-reconstruction/README.md

-# protein-reconstruction
+# Protein Reconstruction
-Reconstructs protein structures from a sequence and (noisy) alpha carbon environments
+Reconstructs protein structures from a sequence and (noisy) alpha carbon environments.
+Still a WIP.